 Defrost and Brine the Turkey

-Plan ahead!
-It can take up to five days to defrost a turkey, so don’t start too late.
-You can also brine the turkey for up to 24 hours ahead of time, so start no later than Wednesday afternoon.
+It can take up to five days to defrost a turkey, so it’s best to plan ahead.
+You can brine the turkey for up to 24 hours ahead of time, so start no later than Wednesday afternoon.
+Brining ensures a tender, flavorful main every time.
+Though it may sound daunting, we’ve got you covered with this helpful article.
+You got this!

 Assign Recipes